shanemowatt/Horiseon-Website-optimization/README.md

 # Horiseon-seo-optimization
-Showcasing the transformation of Horiseon's marketing site to meet accessibility standards and enhance search engine visibility.
+Showcasing the transformation of Horiseon's marketing website to meet accessibility standards and enhance search engine visibility.